 When image backup is carried out, there’s no question of accidentally forgetting to back up a particular file: if it was on the hard disk, then it got backed up.
 The HDD backup image not only includes the contents of all user-made files, but additionally contains the exact structure of directories, information about file allocation, file attributes and other related data.
 An image can be copied or moved like any ordinary file.
-The user can store backup images on external media (external USB backup and others).
+The user can store backup images on external media (external USB backup, NAS device and others).
 This guarantees a high level of data protection as long as the backup media is kept secure.
 This type of HDD Backup allows easy restoring the system to its original state.

 Handy Backup features a powerful Disk Image plug-in that allows you to create image backup of any local or external physical drive connected to your PC.
 To see exact instructions on backing up a computer HDD with Handy Backup, please see Image Backup in the User Manual.

 See all terms from Devices to Back Up From...